-A key to managing growth is the evolution into complete neighborhoods.
+A key to managing growth is the evolution of Town into a complete neighborhood.
 Town is the best example of an existing complete neighborhood.
-It is a goal of this plan to direct future development into the Town of Jackson and enhance it as the community's central and largest complete neighborhood.
-Mixed use, transitional and stable areas will each have some of the components of a complete neighborhood appropriate for that area, which will collectively contribute to an overall complete neighborhood in Town.
-However, not all components of complete neighborhoods will be provided in all areas of Town.
-Each distinct area will have its own defined character specific to its location and role within Town.
-In total, each area will support one another to create a complete Town of Jackson.
+Future development that is directed into the Town of Jackson should enhance it as the community's central and largest complete neighborhood.
+Mixed use, and residential areas will each have some of the components of a complete neighborhood appropriate for that area, which will collectively contribute to an overall Town complete neighborhood.
+However, not all components of a complete neighborhood will be provided in all areas of Town, as each distinct area will have its own defined character and role within the overall Town.
+When viewed as a whole, each area will support one another to create a complete Town.